haacked/haacked.com/_posts/archived/2007-06-20-what-a-difference-a-revision-makes---iconfigmappath-is-inaccessible.aspx.markdown

 ---
 layout: post
-title: "What A Difference A Revision Makes - IConfigMapPath Is Inaccessible Due To Its Protection Level"
+title: What A Difference A Revision Makes - IConfigMapPath Is Inaccessible Due To Its Protection Level
 date: 2007-06-20 -0800
 comments: true
 disqus_identifier: 18357
 categories: []
+redirect_from: "/archive/2007/06/19/what-a-difference-a-revision-makes---iconfigmappath-is-inaccessible.aspx/"
 ---

 A few people mentioned that they had the following compiler error when trying to compile [HttpSimulator](http://haacked.com/archive/2007/06/19/unit-tests-web-code-without-a-web-server-using-httpsimulator.aspx "Unit Test Web Code Without A Web Server Using HttpSimulator"):